CLUB HISTORY

 Regular players from the mid and late 1970s at Wiseton Road, including the club captain, George Garner (left photo, kneeling)

 St. Margaret’s met at Wiseton Road for over thirty years, every Monday and Friday from the 1970s to the close of 2009.
 Many players passed through the doors of the old badminton hall, but the core of the club was the ladies team.
 Many of those ladies remain closely associated with the club today, having joined in the ’60s, ’70s and ’80s.
-The Ladies’ team competed in the Croydon & Purley, and Sutton and District local leagues.
-They reached Division 1 of the Surrey County Badminton League in the mid 1990s.
+In 2024, Lauren Soodeen celebrated fifty years with the club, and Veronica Hammerstone and Rachel Kiernander both celebrated forty years.
+Their Ladies’ team competed in the Surrey, Croydon & Purley, and Sutton & District local leagues.
+They reached Division 1 of the Croydon Badminton League in the mid 1990s.

 The St. Margaret’s Ladies team of the 1990s celebrating their Surrey Division 2 win at Monks Hill, 1995/96